 Last but not least, the case offers support for up to seven 120-millimeter fans and has provisions for front, top, and rear liquid cooling.
 This ensures optimal cooling performance, keeping your system running smoothly even during intense gaming sessions.
 In this case, you're not just getting stylish housing for your components—you're investing in a solution that ensures peak performance.

-Some small issues with quality control and some hardware missing.
+Some small issues with quality control, and some hardware is missing.

 Our Thoughts - With Cooler Master, quality is always a given expectation.
 The polygonal mesh front panel stands out as particularly stunning when illuminated by the vibrant hues of ARGB fans.